What are the payment options?

 What if I forget to pick up my share?

 We cannot wait for you if you are unable to pick up your share at the designated time.
-Every pick-up site will have a site leader and their contact information will be given to you at the beginning of the season.
-You may arrange with the site leader to have your share brought back to the farm in Draper.
-It is your responsibility to pick up your share from the farm within 48 hours of the pick up window.
+Every pick-up site will have a site leader and you will be contacted with a reminder to collect your share 30 minutes prior to the end of the pick-up window.
 All unclaimed shares will be donated to a family in need.

 When do I need to commit by?